The Forum at Pompeii

 Positano

-One of the Amalfi Coast's most picturesque villages, set atop a hill with a long sandy beach.
+One of the Amalfi Coast's most picturesque villages, Positano sits dramatically atop a hill and is known for its long sandy beach and "Dolce Vita" lifestyle.

 Lupanar